 Deposits must be at least $20 each, in whole dollar increments.

-You’ll also get access to a higher credit line after making your first 5 monthly payments on time.This will be an increase of your initial credit line, which was funded by your security deposit.
+You may be automatically considered for a higher credit line after six months.This will be an increase of your initial credit line, which was funded by your security deposit.
 This increase will not require another deposit, it’s just some extra credit for you to enjoy as a reward for your responsible behavior.

 To get your security deposit back you must pay off your account balance in full, and then close the card.
 Your security deposit will then be refunded to you.
 If you don’t pay off your balance before closing the card, Capital One will use that deposit to pay off your card balance, before returning the remainder to you.

 You won’t earn any rewards with this card, like points or cash back.
 Instead, it’s designed to give people with bad credit a chance to build a solid credit history over time, improving their credit scores.